reisir/tools/pages/01.home/changelog/default.md

 * Changed admin theme
 * Fixed some unnecessary scrollbars showing up in the admin panel (because of the editor plugin)
 * Fixed all unnecessary scrollbars showing up in the admin panel (because of the editor plugin)

+## 24.03.2023

+* New griddy template, only used for the front page at the moment
+    * The griddy template requires a collection and for all the pages to have an image and a summary delimiter.
+Do not use it if you don't know what those are or are unsure if all the pages in the collection fulfill the requirements